AKSW/maven4data/docs/sync/index.md

 # Synchronizing a Triple Store with Maven Repository Data

+## Source Code

+The source code for `mvn-rdf-sync` is located at: https://github.com/Scaseco/mvn-rdf-sync

 ## Synopsis

 * This chapter presents a lightweight trigger-based approach to realize "build actions" (or "bots") over local maven repositories.
 A local maven repository is simply a certain directory structure.